CYCBrian/wk17-regex-tutorial-gist/Develop/gist-template.md

 Interestingly, you're not limited to only two choices.
 If you want to add in more alternative to the regex, simply add another `|` and then the next alternative e.g. `/cat|dog|log/g`.

-Although our email matching regex does not use the OR operator, it's still good to understand what it does in case you ever want to use it in creating future regex.
+Although our email matching regex does not use the OR operator, it's still good to understand what it does in case you ever want to use it when creating you own regex.

 ### Flags